Comet Orbits---Oort Cloud and Kuiper Belt

 Earth, Moon, Pluto and Charon to the same scale (using images from NASA and USGS)

 The currect list of objects of the Kuiper Belt is at the Minor Planets Center (the following links will display in another window).
-They keep a list of the tran-Neptunian objects and a list of the Centaurs.
+They keep a list of the trans-Neptunian objects and a list of the Centaurs.
 A plot of the positions of the observed Kuiper Belt objects is also available from the Minor Planets Center.

 Regardless of where it is in the solar system, the Sun's gravity is always pulling on the comets.
 When a comet is close to the Sun, it moves quickly because of the great force of gravity it feels from the Sun.
 It has enough angular momentum to avoid crashing into the Sun.
-Angular momentum is a measure of the amount of spin or orbital motion an object has---see appendix A for more on angular momentum.
+Angular momentum is a measure of the amount of spin or orbital motion an object or system of objects has---see appendix A for more on angular momentum.
 As a comet moves away from the Sun, the Sun's gravity continually slows it down.
 Eventually, the comet slows down to the aphelion point and the Sun's gravity pulls it back.

 A comet's motion around the Sun is sort of like a swing on the Earth.
 When the swing is closest to the ground, it moves quickly.
 As the swing moves up, the Earth's gravity is continually pulling on it, slowing it down.
 Eventually, the swing is slowed down so much that it stops and the Earth's gravity pulls it back down.
 The swing has enough angular momentum to avoid crashing to the ground.